-Many models of hiking shorts come with a built-in belt.
+Many models in our hiking shorts review come with a built-in belt.
 We love the ability to adjust the waist for a precise fit, and we find that integrated belts tend to look pretty good.
-The advantages of this style are that integrated belts are lighter than their none-integrated counterparts, and you are never left without the ability to adjust the fit.
+The advantages of this style are that integrated belts are lighter than their non-integrated counterparts, and you are never left without the ability to adjust the fit.

 Traditional Belt Loops

 Some shorts come with a belt that is separate from the shorts, others don't come with a belt but have regular belt loops so you can choose your own adventure.
 These models offer the same benefit as an integrated belt, but a separate belt is heavier and potentially not as simple to adjust as the friction buckle of an integrated belt.
 If you are planning to wear a pack with a hip belt, the belt of your shorts can also get in the way or rub.

 Still, other models have a drawstring waist.
 Drawstrings tend to be paired with lightweight models that we find are well-suited for trail running or ultralight, long-distance hiking.